Promoting and maintaining standards in mindfulness-based teaching and training: The British Association of Mindfulness-based Approaches

 - Objectives: We do this by: Having strong collaborative relationships between member organisations.
 Defining, upholding and disseminating standards.

-The UKN has developed good practice guidelines (GPGs) to provide clarity about acknowledged standards in the field of MBIs.
+The BAMBA has developed good practice guidelines (GPGs) to provide clarity about acknowledged standards in the field of MBIs.
 These are intended to support the safe, effective and ethical provision of mindfulness approaches in the UK.
 It has additionally developed GPGs for those training people to teach MBIs.
-As a member organisation of the UKN, Nottingham Centre for Mindfulness strongly encourages all those teaching and training in MBIs to become familiar with these guidelines and to practice in accordance with these.
+As a member organisation of the BAMBA, Nottingham Centre for Mindfulness strongly encourages all those teaching and training in MBIs to become familiar with these guidelines and to practice in accordance with these.

-The UKN Listing provides clarity for those wishing to attend a mindfulness-based course that teachers identified on this have been through a process of assessment to ensure they adhere to minimum standards.
+The BAMBA Listing provides clarity for those wishing to attend a mindfulness-based course that teachers identified on this have been through a process of assessment to ensure they adhere to minimum standards.
 This process recognises the importance of developing and maintaining standards in teaching MBIs, and provides assurance that practitioners who are Listed adhere to these standards in their teaching.